Eric's story. Housing First: helping turn chaos into stability and hope.

 When it was time to leave I was told I couldn’t get a housing association flat.
 That meant I had to get a private place, but I couldn’t afford that so if it hadn’t been for housing first I don’t know what they would have done with me.
 They would have just put me back out on the street probably.

-The manager of the moving on centre knew about the Housing First project, which I’d never heard of before, and when she looked into my case she said that if anyone was a candidate then I was.
+The manager of the moving on centre knew about the Housing First project.
+I’d never heard of it before.
+When she looked into my case she said that if anyone was a candidate then I was.
 I was interviewed 6-8 times.
 They didn’t explain too much about the actual project, they just wanted to know more about me.
 All I knew it was people who were trying to help me.
-I was apprehensive about where it could be, but they explained it would be a permanent flat with certain housing associations for people with a history like mine.
+I was apprehensive about where it could be, but they explained it would be a permanent flat and support for people with a history like mine.

 I was just asked, Eric, would you be interested.
 They didn’t have to ask me twice.
 By that stage I just wanted my own place.
 I got my flat with them in 2014, so I’m already moving into my fourth year, and what a difference it’s made.
 I dread to think where I would be without them.